vieirads/100DaysOfCode/r1-log.md

 ### R1D37
 Worked a bit with python doing some figures.
 Learned how to select multiple queries using JavaScript just in one line of code.
 I am going to test this on my calculator and put the code on codepen.

+### R1D38
+Created an iPhone case with a calculator app that works.
+Well, it redirects you to the app.
+I still have to write the JavaScript functions to make the calculator, hmmm, calculate.